GroupForPublishing/ForGoogleAccountsGoogleAccounts/policy.md

 7. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 We will notify you of any significant changes to this Privacy Policy.

-その他
-Google's Privacy Policy: If you use a Google account, the Google Privacy Policy also applies.
-Please refer to Google's website for more information.
-Use of Cookies: The Extension may use cookies.
-Cookies are small text files that are placed on your computer by websites.
-Third-Party Services: The Extension may use third-party services such as Google Analytics.
-Please refer to the privacy policies of these third-party services for more information.
-Disclaimer: This is a sample privacy policy and may not address all legal requirements.
-It is recommended that you consult with an attorney to ensure that your privacy policy complies with all applicable laws and regulations.